ligato/vpp-agent/docs/kvscheduler/cfd/af_packet_interface.md

-allowed to have their own descriptors, but from the CRUD operations only `Retrieve()` is ever called to refresh the graph. `Create`, `Delete` and `Update` are never used, since obtained values are updated externally and the agent is only notified about the changes *after* they has already happened.
+allowed to have their own descriptors, but from the CRUD operations only `Retrieve()` is ever called to refresh the graph. `Create`, `Delete` and `Update` are never used, since obtained values are updated externally and the agent is only notified about the changes *after* they have already happened.

-Linux interface plugin ships with `InterfaceWatcher` descriptor, which retrieves and notifies about Linux interface in the network namespace of the agent (so-called default network namespace).
-Linux interfaces are assigned unique keys using their host names: `linux/interface/host-name/eth1` The `AF-Packet` interface then defines dependency referencing the key with the host name of the interface it is supposed to attach to (cannot attach to interfaces from other namespaces).
+Linux interface plugin ships with `InterfaceWatcher` descriptor, which retrieves and notifies about Linux interfaces in the network namespace of the agent (so-called default network namespace).
+Linux interfaces are assigned unique keys using their host names, e.g.: `linux/interface/host-name/eth1` The `AF-Packet` interface then defines dependency referencing the key with the host name of the interface it is supposed to attach to (cannot attach to interfaces from other namespaces).